 If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact Naim G. Shaheed, DPM from Ankle and Foot Centers of Georgia.
+Although ankle sprains are common, they aren’t always minor injuries.
+If you need your ankle injury looked at, contact Naim G. Shaheed, DPM from Ankle and Foot Centers of Georgia.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?